davidhalter/davidhalter.github.com/about.rst

 Hi.
 I'm David Halter.
 I wish I would still be 23, but that's not the case anymore.
 I studied computer science @zhaw.ch.
-I'm currently working on open source projects, as long as this is working out.
+I'm currently working on open source projects, as long as money isn't an issue.
 Also I'm deeply fascinated by the likes of `Shane Claiborne <https://www.youtube.com/watch?v=LCdqI-woLRo>`_.

 Contact